VijayKumar050696/Assignment_Atlys/README.md

 ## Project Overview
 This repository contains an automated test suite for both API and UI testing.
 The project is developed using the following technologies and tools:

-Programming Language: Java 11.
+Programming Language: Java 11 \
-Build Automation: Maven.
+Build Automation: Maven \
 Testing Framework: TestNG.
 API Testing Framework: RestAssured.
 UI Testing Framework: Selenium WebDriver.